Appeals Court Allows Block on Trump Admin’s Deportation Proclamation

 Judge Justin Walker dissented from the decision.

 The U.S. Court of Appeals for the D.C.
-Circuit has denied President Donald Trump’s request to halt a lower court decision that blocked his proclamation applying the Alien Enemies Act to support deportations of suspected members of a Venezuelan gang.
+Circuit has denied President Donald Trump’s request to halt a lower court order blocking his proclamation that applied the Alien Enemies Act to support deportations of suspected members of a Venezuelan gang.

-Judges Karen Henderson and Patricia Millett opposed the administration’s request while Judge Justin Walker dissented.
+Judges Karen Henderson and Patricia Millett opposed the administration’s request while Judge Justin Walker dissented, stating that the lower court’s order threatened to harm the executive branch’s negotiations with foreign powers.

 Millett, meanwhile, praised the district court’s handling of the case and said “there is neither jurisdiction nor reason for this court to interfere at this very preliminary stage or to allow the government to singlehandedly moot the Plaintiffs’ claims by immediately removing them beyond the reach of their lawyers or the court.”